tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 # Models and Databases {#chapter-models-databases}
 Typically, web applications require a backend to store the dynamic content that appears on the app's webpages.
 For Rango, we need to store pages and categories that are created, along with other details.
-The most conventional way to do this is by employing the services of a relational database -- that use the *Structured Query Language (SQL)*.
+The most convenient way to do this is by employing the services of a relational database -- that use the *Structured Query Language (SQL)*.
 However, Django provides a convenient way in which to access data stored in databases by using an [*Object Relational Mapper (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping).
 In essence, data stored within a database table is encapsulated via Django *models*.
 A model is a Python object that describes the database table's data.
 Instead of directly working on the database via SQL, Django provides methods that let you manipulate the data via the corresponding Python model object.
 Any commands that you issue to the ORM are automatically converted to the corresponding SQL statement on your behalf.

 This chapter walks you through the basics of data management with Django and its ORM.
 You'll find it's incredibly easy to add, modify and delete data within your app's underlying database, and see how straightforward it is to get data from the database to the web browsers of your users.